MicrosoftDocs/CordovaDocs/cordovadocs/2015/change-cordova-version/tutorial-cordova-5-readme.md

+---
-<properties pageTitle="Major Changes in Apache Cordova 5 & 6"
+title: "Major Changes in Apache Cordova 5 & 6"
-  description="Adapting to changes in Apache Cordova 5.x and 6.x"
-  services=""
-  documentationCenter=""
-  authors="clantz" />
+author: "jmatthiesen"
+ms.prod: "visual-studio-dev14"
+ms.author: "jmatthiesen"
+---

 # Adapting to changes caused by Apache Cordova 5.x and 6.x
 The Tools for Apache Cordova RTM have been tested with both Cordova 4.3.1 and Cordova 5.1.1 with subsequent updates being tested against more recent versions of Cordova including 6.0.0.